-Another novelty of our study is the application of two different concepts of cumulative alcohol burden.
+Another major novelty of our study is the application of two different concepts of cumulative alcohol burden.
 Analyzing the relationship between alcohol burdens that were defined by the two different methods, and the risk of AF, we confirmed that both persistent moderate to heavy drinking for 4 years and semi-quantitative cumulative alcohol consumption burden higher than 10 points in 4 years was significantly associated with a higher risk of AF.
 Interestingly, the only cumulative amount of alcohol higher than 10 points (11 and 12 points) was associated with a significant increase in AF risk.
 Subjects in these groups consumed over 2.5 points of alcohol per year on average over the studied 4 years, where 2.5 points of alcohol consumption indicating more than moderate (105-210g), but less than heavy (≥210g) drinking according to our operational definition.
 Alcohol intake in this range could represent a new threshold for average alcohol content over a 4-year period that increases AF risk and could be utilized as a reference in subsequent longitudinal studies.

 Alcohol consumption among the young population is a global social problem that has steadily drawn attention.
 According to the World Health Organization report, 13.5% of the total deaths among the population aged 20-39 years are related to alcohol consumption.
 (17) In addition, young adults (ages 20-24 years) account for 48.5% of heavy episodic drinkers among all drinkers.
 (18) To our best knowledge, the present study included the largest number of young adults as subjects, especially those between ages 20 and 39, among studies on the same topic.
 While Lee et al. emphasized the favorable effect of alcohol abstinence in AF patients reducing the risk of ischemic stroke (37), another study on the effects of alcohol abstinence by Voskoboinik et al. have as well demonstrated a reduction in recurrence and a reduction in total disease burden in patients with AF (38).
 Choi et al. found that the risk of AF was reduced with alcohol abstinence in patients who were newly diagnosed with diabetes (39).

-Comprehensively considering the fact that AF induces fatal complications including stroke (40), that the prognosis is worse when AF is diagnosed at an early age (3), that there is a positive relationship between alcohol consumption and AF, and that the risk of AF and stroke is lowered by alcohol abstinence under various circumstances (37,38) leads to the suggestion that we should educate young adults about the risk of AF and its close correlation with drinking, to prevent early-onset AF.
+Given that AF induces fatal complications including stroke (40), that the prognosis is worse when AF is diagnosed at an early age (3), and that there is a positive relationship between alcohol consumption and AF, as well as that the risk of AF and stroke is lowered by alcohol abstinence under various circumstances (37,38) strongly suggests that we should educate young adults about the risk of AF and its strong association with drinking.
+Indeed, addressing excessive alcohol consumption is part of the holistic or integrated care approach to AF care [ref], with this approach being associated improved in improved clinical outcomes [ref].

 Limitations